Kylie Sayce NP

 What Does Lactobacillus Do?

-Maintains an acidic vaginal pH
+Maintains an Acidic Vaginal pH

-Supports the vaginal microbiome
+Supports the Vaginal Microbiome

 A healthy Lactobacillus-dominant microbiome is associated with vaginal health and may help reduce the likelihood of microbiome imbalance.